AndreyNautilus/AndreyNautilus.github.io/content/posts/04-linux-process-memory.md

 ---
 title: 'Linux process memory: RSS, PSS, USS'
-summary: 'RSS, PSS, USS, etc. of linux processes'  # will be shown on a post card on the main page
+summary: RSS, PSS, USS, etc. of linux processes    # will be shown on a post card on the main page
 # description: "Short description"  # will be shown in the post as subtitle
 date: '2024-07-16T00:54:08+02:00'

 tags: [linux]
 ---

-Linux has mulitple values that indicate the amount of memory associated with a process:
+Linux has multiple values that indicate the amount of memory associated with a process:

-- **RSS** or **Resident Set Size** - total amount of memory assiciated with the process including all shared libraries.
+- **RSS** or **Resident Set Size** - total amount of memory associated with the process including all shared libraries.
 - **PSS** or **Proportional Set Size** - similar to RSS, but shared libraries are counted
   proportionally: if a library is loaded by multiple (let's say 5) processes, memory will be